 - In recognition of unusual circumstances, up to five per cent of the area population (dwelling units) may be located beyond 400 metres street walking distance from transit service (i.e., a bus zone or rail station).
-In site specific conditions, this guideline may be exceeded and compromises will be necessary. - Council-approved route performance measures are used to ensure bus routes are operating efficiently:

-- -" Community Shuttle minimum of 12 to 15 boarding passengers per operating hour; and. - -" Current policy requirements that Calgary Transit recover between 50 to 55 per cent of its operating costs (revenue-cost ratio) through transit fares and other sources of systemderived revenue. - In accordance with the abovepreceding policies, transit service will be extended to developinggreenfield areas as soon as possible subject to: - -" The provision of streets adequately located and constructed for transit use; and. - Subject to the above policies and the individual characteristics of the service area, in response to customer demand, transit service within a service area will generally be staged as follows: - -" Weekday a.m. and p.m. peak-period service;. - -" Weekday service between the a.m. and p.m. peak periods;.

-- -" Sunday service. - The normal service delivery sequence may be altered in communities that have unusual service requirements. - Bus and LRT service will operate within a schedule adherence range of zero to lessnot more than threeone minute early or five minutes oflater than the design schedule.
-Buses or LRT will not depart a scheduled timepoint early.
+In site specific conditions, this guideline may be exceeded and compromises will be necessary. - Council-approved route performance measures are used to ensure bus routes are operating efficiently: - " Regular bus minimum of 20 to 25 boarding passengers per operating hour. - " Community Shuttle minimum of 12 to 15 boarding passengers per operating hour. - " Current policy requirements that Calgary Transit recover between 50 to 55 per cent of its operating costs (revenue-cost ratio) through transit fares and other sources of systemderived revenue. - In accordance with the preceding policies, transit service will be extended to greenfield areas as soon as possible subject to: - " The provision of streets adequately located and constructed for transit use. - " The location of the developing service area contiguous to existing service areas, so that service is provided in accordance with approved minimum ridership policies. - Subject to the above policies and the individual characteristics of the service area, in response to customer demand, transit service within a service area will generally be staged as follows: - " Weekday a.m. and p.m. peak-period service. - " Weekday service between the a.m. and p.m. peak periods. - " Saturday service. - " Evening service on all weekdays and Saturdays. - " Sunday service. - The normal service delivery sequence may be altered in communities that have unusual service requirements. - Bus and LRT service will operate within a schedule adherence range of not more than one minute early or five minutes later than the design schedule.
+Buses or LRT will not depart a scheduled time-point early.